 While we and the rest of the tech community have assumed that the successor to the iPhone SE would be simply named the iPhone SE 2, there's a chance that this budget model will receive the designation of iPhone 9, this number being unused due to Apple skipping from iPhone 8 to iPhone X. This is based on a source speaking to Macotakara, who described a phone with the same features that we've seen mentioned above, but with this alternative name.

-While calling the new budget iPhone the iPhone 9 would make for a nice run of number from 9 to X (Apple is still selling the XR as another mid-price iPhone) to the most recent iPhone 11 series, it does also make sense to continue the SE naming convention if that's the market Apple's aiming for.
-We'll have to wait and see if the iPhone 9 name is corroborated by more sources before we're fully convinced.
+While calling the new budget iPhone the iPhone 9 would make for a sensible progression up to the iPhone X models (Apple is still selling the XR as another mid-price iPhone) and then to the most recent iPhone 11 series, it does also make sense to continue the SE naming convention if that's the market Apple's aiming for.
+We'll have to wait and see what other rumors claim before we make a call on which name is correct.

-The time is certainly right for an iPhone SE 2.
+The time is certainly right for an iPhone 9.
 Although Kuo has given us a good sense of what we can — and cannot — expect from an iPhone SE sequel, there are still some things we’d want to see.

-Although rumors point to Apple using an iPhone 8 design, it would make sense for Apple to bring Face ID to the iPhone SE 2.
+Although rumors point to Apple using an iPhone 8 design, it would make sense for Apple to bring Face ID to the iPhone 9.
 The company has been offering this feature for years, and it’s proven to be easy to use.
-Offering it in the iPhone SE 2 could boost the device’s appeal.
+Offering it in the iPhone 9 could boost the device’s appeal.

-Apple should also be careful not to skimp on the iPhone SE 2’s camera.
+Apple should also be careful not to skimp on the iPhone 9’s camera.
 Sure, it won’t have the same sensors as the iPhone 11 Pro, but it should at least offer a good-enough experience that the pictures won’t look out of place against other iPhones.